archer-jay/CMS-Light-Redesign-Theme/README.md

-# CMS-Nord-Theme
+# CMS-Light-Theme
-Nord-centric theme for the g5 CMS
+Lightly colored theme refresh for the Realpage:G5 CMS